shrinerb/shrine/README.md

 ```

 The above will add a `GET /s3/params` route to your app.
 You can now hook Uppy's
-[AWS S3][uppy aws s3] plugin to this endpoint and have it upload directly to
+[AWS S3][uppy aws-s3] plugin to this endpoint and have it upload directly to
 S3.
 See [this walkthrough][direct S3 uploads walkthrough] that shows adding
 direct S3 uploads from scratch, as well as the [Direct Uploads to S3][direct S3
 uploads guide] guide that provides some useful tips.
 Also check out the